rubykdjan/testforat/README.md

-This my first repo for test tasks.
+Now im trying to connect github with my repo
 =========